atomicojs/base/README.md

   |- components.js # import all components
 ```

-> The `npm run create` command, will create a webcomponent with the recommended structure, the template of this webcomponent can be edited in `templates/component.md`.
+> The `npm run create:component` command, will create a webcomponent with the recommended structure.

 ## Scripts

-### npm run create
+### npm run create:component

-Create a new webcomponent inside src, according to the recommended structure, the template of this webcomponent can be edited in `templates/component.md`.
+Create a new webcomponent inside src, according to the recommended structure.

 ### npm run start